GaryYao-Dev/dymo-cups/README.md

 DYMO LabelWriter 450 is tested, if you have other models that doesn't have network connecting feature, click the `Ask Zread` badge above to see how to change the hardcoded USB device path and other configurations base on this repo.

+This configuration is compatible with DYMO Label Software and DYMO Connect on Windows and Mac.

 ## Files Structure

 - `docker/`: Dockerfile and entrypoint script